nosserb/nosserb/README.md

 ### Nova — Local AI Assistant
 A **voice-controlled agent** that interprets user intentions to open apps, websites, or services autonomously.
 Designed for **ease-of-use, accessibility, and automation**, capable of generalizing beyond fixed commands.

-### University Mini-ENT
-Custom portal for university students to **simplify access to timetables, links, and resources**, reducing friction in daily navigation.

 ---